 Have you ever made a paper airplane?
-If so, you know how much fun it can be to make simple crafts with paper.
-Would you believe there’s an ancient Japanese art form dedicated to making things with folded paper?
+How about a paper basket or butterfly?
+It’s so much fun to make crafts with paper.
+In fact, there’s an ancient Japanese art form dedicated to making things with paper.
 It’s called origami!

 Origami comes from the Japanese words for “folding” and “paper.”
-And that perfectly describes what origami is.
-Origami transforms a simple, flat sheet of paper into a three-dimensional sculpture through nothing more than folds in the paper.
+And that perfectly sums up what origami is.
+In origami, a person turns a flat sheet of paper into a three-dimensional sculpture.
+How?
+They do this just by folding the paper.
 Cuts and glue are not allowed!

 Have you ever tried origami?
 Anyone can learn with a little practice and patience.
-The basic number of folds is small, but they can be combined in a seemingly-endless number of ways to create sculptures of everything from simple boxes to complex animals.
+The basic number of folds is small, but they can be combined in a number of ways.
+With origami, you can make anything from simple boxes to complex animals.
 Some of the basic folds include valleys, mountains, pleats, sinks and reverse folds.

-Some of the more intricate origami sculptures require a technique called wet folding.
-Wet folding is exactly what it sounds like.
-Origami paper is dampened so it can be folded and sculpted more easily.
-This allows gentle curves to be created that then stay crisp when the paper dries.
+There are many types of origami.
+There’s action origami, with sculptures that can move.
+There’s also modular origami.
+That’s where the artist puts many pieces of origami together to make a larger structure.
+Another origami technique is called wet folding.
+In wet folding, paper is dampened so it can be folded and sculpted more easily.
+This allows the artist to make curves that then stay crisp when the paper dries.

 So, what can you make using origami?
 The first thing many people make is a crane.
 They start with a square piece of paper and end up with a graceful bird!
 Other popular designs include the origami tulip flower, candy box, and boat.